Jim Norman (musician)

+Jim Norman is a Canadian percussionist, drummer, producer and composer based in Toronto, who is best known for his work in the fields of jazz, New Age trance and improvisation.

 Early life

 Born in Montreal, Quebec, Norman is the son of a doctor and a historian/political activist.
 His interest in drumming came from his grandmother, who was also an academic, played drums in Greenwich Village in the 1940s and studied with the legendary jazz drummer Cozy Cole.
 Living in Jamaica and the West Indies as a boy, he studied classical guitar at the Foster Davis School of Music.
 He returned to North America in the 1960s, studying briefly at Alfred State University in upper N.Y.
 State, then Sir George Williams University in Montreal.
 He began his career in the arts in 1967.